Intermediate Representations

 JNOTZERO L1

-Each flavor of IR (graph, stack, tuples) processes entities.
+The operands of the IR instructions are just entities.
 Each entity in the IR is a bundle of information, which will be used in the later phases of the compiler that generate real target code.
 Entities are:

 EntityPropertiesNotes